bentleygd/ITGC/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/bentleygd/ITGC/badge.svg?targetFile=requirements.txt)](https://snyk.io/test/github/bentleygd/ITGC?targetFile=requirements.txt)[![Total alerts](https://img.shields.io/lgtm/alerts/g/bentleygd/ITGC.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/bentleygd/ITGC/alerts/)[![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/bentleygd/ITGC.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/bentleygd/ITGC/context:python)![Lint and Test](https://github.com/bentleygd/ITGC/workflows/Lint%20and%20Test/badge.svg)

 # Purpose
 This project was started to automate user security reviews (and other audits) that may be taken as part of IT General Control testing for SOX compliance.
-Additional audits may be performed that may be useful to ensure that security controls (taken out of a SOX context) are functioning as intended.
+Additional audits may be performed that may be useful to ensure that security controls (taken out of a purely SOX context) are functioning as intended.
 Automating these audits has the following benefits:

 - Allows IT operations staff to focus on tasks more suited to their expertise.
 - Increases confidence in the results of the audit by reducing or eliminating human error.